 We kick off every Sunday at 9:30AM, September through the Super Bowl in February.
 If you'd like to play, please contact Shaun Wortis (the Commissioner) via the contact form

 There are two 45 minute halves and the clock runs generally without stoppages, except for injuries etc, similar to a rugby game.
 We typically end at 11:45AM.

 The mission of OFL is to have as much fun as one can have on a freezing December (January..
 February..)
 Sunday morning in New England.
 All of us believe that playing football is really fun.

 We welcome all comers and we play in all weather (except lightning storms) most every Sunday, up through the Super Bowl, typically in early February.

-The rules are designed to create as level a playing field and as fair a situation as possible, especially considering the diversity of sizes, ages, strengths and experience of players.
-That said, the rules are basically just guidelines.
+OFL rules are designed to create as level a playing field and as fair a situation as possible, especially considering the diversity of sizes, ages, strengths and experience of players.
+That said, the rules are really guidelines.
 We are not interested in the microscopic analysis of each play that is destroying big league American football.
 Our ethos is much more similar to rugby: Tough guys playing a fluid and continuous gentlemen's game.

 Who Can Play

 - Be prepared for a real football game, with bumps and bruises and a lot of sweating, and the possiblity of real injury.
 If you're looking for low-key flag football game or the touch football as you might have played after Thanksgiving with the family, OFL might not be for you.